Volunteer Work In Vietnam: A Comprehensive Guidebook

-People can volunteer as individuals, in groups (students, corporate or friends), and/or with families.
+People can volunteer as individuals, in groups (students, corporate, or friends), and/or with families.
 Volunteering is a serious task and needs immense focus and sincerity.
-So, if you have the motivation to help others, the dedication of being a part of a meaningful project and, enthusiasm to travel abroad and live out of your comfort zone, we believe that you can be a volunteer.
+So, if you have the motivation to help others, the dedication to be a part of a meaningful project, and, the enthusiasm to travel abroad and live out of your comfort zone, we believe that you can be a volunteer.

 Volunteers who are keen to work with children, at any of the locations, will have to provide the Criminal Background Check Report.
 Medical volunteers will have to provide their college enrollment documents and a copy of their passport.

 What Kind Of Accommodation and meals Can I Expect In Vietnam?

 Volunteering Solutions makes sure to provide comfortable living facilities to all the volunteers so that you can have a ‘Home Away From Home’ feeling.
 However, we would request you not to expect very luxurious accommodation.
 Be sure of the fact that this is a volunteering journey and not just another vacation!

 In Hanoi, you’ll be staying at the volunteer house which is located in a safe and friendly neighborhood approximately a 45-minute bus journey from the Old Quarter of Hanoi, one of the most popular tourist destinations.
 This house also has the Vol Sol Vietnam Office on the ground floor, so you’ll be having our local team available 24/7.
 Rooms are provided on the same-gender sharing basis, and there’s a fully equipped kitchen which can be used.
 All the rooms have air-conditioning facilities, along with wardrobes, where you can keep your luggage.
 The bathrooms have Western-style toilets and showers.
 Wi-Fi facilities will also be provided to you.